Hérodiade: Act 1

 In a courtyard outside Hérode's palace in Jerusalem.
-After a short introduction merchants are seen arguing; they are calmed by Phanuel who urges co-operation with the Romans.
+After a short introduction merchants are seen arguing; they are calmed by Phanuel who urges co-operation with the Romans (Encore une dispute!).

-Salomé enters, desperately seeking her mother Hérodiade, who sent her away when she married King Hérode.
-Salomé is also looking for the prophet Jean with whom she had found comfort in her absence from the city.
+Salomé enters, desperately seeking her mother, who she does not know but who abandoned her years ago.
+Salomé is also looking for the prophet Jean with whom she had found comfort in her absence from the city (Il est doux, il est bon).

-Hérode has a passion for Salomé and comes from the palace.
-He is joined by his wife Hérodiade who asks him to act against Jean, who has insulted her; when Hérode, aware of Jean's following, refuses, she vows to be avenged by herself.
-As she curses the prophet, Jean himself enters and the royal pair withdraw in fear.
-Salomé vows her love to Jean but he only speaks of a greater love, and new faith.
+Hérode has a passion for Salomé and comes from the palace (Elle a fui le palais, elle a quitté ces lieux).
+He is joined by his wife Hérodiade who asks him to act against Jean, who has insulted her (Venge-moi d'une suprême offense!); when Hérode, aware of Jean's following, refuses, she vows to be avenged by herself (Hérode!
+Ne me refuse pas!).
+As she curses the prophet, Jean himself enters and the royal pair withdraw in fear (Frappe donc!).
+Salomé vows her love to Jean but he only speaks of a greater love, and new faith (Calmez donc vos fureurs.
+Allez!
+Ne parlez pas d'offense).